ROMs

 There are essentially two types of ROMs:

-• ISOs: These are ROMs that were dumped from optical discs, such as CDs or DVDs.
+.nes,.sfc,.gb, etc., depending on the console they were released for. - ISOs: These are ROMs that were dumped from optical discs, such as CDs or DVDs.
 They are typically used for consoles like the PlayStation, Sega CD, GameCube and others.
-They are usually in a format called .iso, .bin, or .cue.
+They are usually in a format called

 Even though the term "ROM" is often used to refer to both types, technically, only cartridge dumps are true ROMs, while ISOs are more accurately described as disc images.